Whether you want to build your own product configurator software or buy it, there are pros and cons that must be considered.

 - Become familiar with your IT team and don't alienate them.

-Salsita's 3D Product Configurator Framework: The Best of Both Worlds
+Salsita 3D Configurator: The Best of Both Worlds

 After you've read all this information, it's time to tell you something: there is a third option to this quandary —a hybrid between buying an already existing solution and building a custom configurator.

 That's what Salsita does.
 We offer you a pre-built framework that we then customize to your needs.
 This gives us the flexibility of a custom CPQ and the speed to market of an off-the-shelf product configurator.
-With Salsita's product configuration software, you gain the best of both worlds.
+With Salsita 3D Configurator, you gain the best of both worlds.

 With our software product, you can display all types of complex products.
 You can start small with simple 3D models and few configuration options, then add new features.
 Also, with a hybrid product configurator, your product becomes cloud-native immediately.